-\textbf{Step 3}: Using Eq. \eqref{QQCC recursion} to approximately estimate the Bhattacharyya parameter $Z(\mathcal{E}_N^{(i)})$ of each $\mathcal{E}_N^{(i)}$, then ranking them in ascending order according to their Bhattacharyya parameter and choose the former $k$ channels to transmit logical qubits while the last $N-k$ channels to transmit frozen qubits which is set to state $\ket{0}^{\otimes N-k}$.
+\textbf{Step 3}: Use Eq. \eqref{QQCC recursion} to approximately estimate the Bhattacharyya parameter $Z(\mathcal{E}_N^{(i)})$ of each $\mathcal{E}_N^{(i)}$, then rank the coordinate channels in descending order according to their Bhattacharyya parameter and choose the former $k$ channels to transmit data qubits while the last $N-k$ channels to transmit frozen qubits which is set to state $\ket{0}^{\otimes N-k}$.